alexscheelmeyer/docker-wrap/README.md

 The `id` property is the id of the newly started container.

-Note that _this uses different defaults compared to docker cli_, by default it will run the container "detached" and also _by default the container will be automatically removed when stopped_.
+Note that _this uses different defaults compared to docker cli_.
+By default it will run the container "detached" and also _by default the container will be automatically removed when stopped_.
 To undo this you can provide the `detach: false` and `remove: false` options.